a-santamaria/azure-docs/articles/service-fabric/how-to-managed-cluster-availability-zones.md

    }
    ```
 >[!NOTE]
-> The scale process on the primary node type will take longer because adding and removing each node will trigger a service fabric cluster upgrade
+> The scaling process for the primary node type will require additional time, as each addition or removal of a node will initiate a service fabric cluster upgrade.

 6) Mark the cluster resilient to zone failures